giorgi-siradze/caffeinated-python/README.md

 ## About the Repository

-This repository was originally made as a university project for a midterm of a subject called Fundamentals of Programming (FOP in short).
+This repository contains Caffeinated Python, a Python interpreter written in Java, originally created as a university project for the midterm assignment in a subject called Fundamentals of Programming.

-Our objective was to design and implement a simple interpreter for a programming language, in our case, Python, focusing on creating and supporting a minimal subset of the language, with an emphasis on basic constructs like variables, arithmetic, conditionals, and iterative control flow.
-The interpreter will be capable of executing simple algorithms, serving as a proof of its functionality.
+The goal of this project was to design and implement a simple interpreter for a programming language — Python in this case — with a focus on supporting a minimal subset of the language.
+Caffeinated Python emphasizes core features like variables, arithmetic operations, conditionals, and iterative control flow.
+The interpreter is capable of executing basic algorithms, showcasing its functionality as a foundational Python interpreter.

 <br>